syncfusion-content/javascript-docs/js/Spreadsheet/Data-Binding.md

 ## HTML Table Data

 A HTML Table element can also be used as the data source of Spreadsheet.
-To use HTML Table as data source, the table element should be passed to [`dataSource`](http://help.syncfusion.com/js/api/ejspreadsheet#members:sheets-datasource "dataSource") property of Spreadsheet as an instance of the [`ej.DataManager`](http://help.syncfusion.com/js/api/ejdatamanager# "ej.DataManager").
+To use HTML Table as data source, the table element should be passed to worksheet [`dataSource`](http://help.syncfusion.com/js/api/ejspreadsheet#members:sheets-datasource "dataSource") property of Spreadsheet as an instance of the [`ej.DataManager`](http://help.syncfusion.com/js/api/ejdatamanager# "ej.DataManager").
 The following code illustrates how to bind HTML Table data to the Spreadsheet

 {% highlight html %}